jmakofsk/JacobPortfolio/final-project-part-two.md

 For this project, I was fortunate enough to get support from other Heinz College students who were kind enough to look at my data visualizations and give me feedback.

-The goal of my interview was to figure out how I could make my graph as simple as possible (at this point, I had not yet thought of how my narrative would flow and only had visualizations to share).
-Because of this, I focused specifically on getting to a place where the average person could look at my graph and understand it without any additional context.
+The goal of my interview was to figure out how I could make my chart as simple as possible (at this point, I had not yet thought of how my narrative would flow and only had visualizations to share).
+Because of this, I focused specifically on getting to a place where the average person could look at my chart and understand it without any additional context.

 Some of the questions I asked included: